jbs4bmx/Olympus/README.md

   - OP stats boost depending on stimulant used.
   - OP pain relief or damage repair depending on stimulant used.
   - No negative side affects from usage.
-  - Length of aid from stimulants increased to 900 seconds of bliss.
+  - 360 seconds of positive effects from each usage.
-  - 4 uses per Stimulant.
+  - Configurable uses per Stimulant.

 **Armor Of Athena:**
-  - Full body armor protecting the Chest, Legs, Arms, and Stomach.
+  - Full body armor protecting the chest/back/sides/upper arms/stomach.
-  - Greatly increased armor protection.
+  - Configurable armor protection.
   - Class 10 Armor.
 (The highest available.)

 **Atlas' Satchel:**
   - An incredibly spacious bag to hold the spoils of battle.
   - It may look small, but it's bigger on the inside.
+  - Configurable sizes

 **Hercules' Rig v1/Rig v2:**
   - Grants the wearer immense strength to carry more spoils from their battle. (aka.
 Greatly decreased item weight.)
-  - Increased armor protection for chest.
+  - Configurable armor protection for chest/back/sides.
 (Rig version 2 only.)

 **Helmet Of Hermes:**
-  - Full protection of the Head (Ears, Eyes, Jaws, Top, Nape).
+  - Full protection of the Head (top/back/ears/eyes/jaws).
-  - Greatly increased armor protection.
+  - Configurable armor protection.
   - Class 10 Armor.
 (The highest available.)